7 Proven Ways To Lose Weight After an Accident or Injury

 “These findings provide evidence that plant protein, as a part of a plant-based diet, and the resulting limitation of leucine and histidine intake are associated with improvements in body composition and reductions in both body weight and insulin resistance.”

-If you or a loved one was injured in an accident, at work, or hurt in a slip and fall or by negligence, we invite you to call us for a free consultation.
+We hope the above helps you if you’ve gained weight after an injury.
+If your injury was caused by an automobile accident, work accident, slip and fall or by negligence, we invite you to call one of our experienced personal injury lawyers for a free consultation.
 Our toll free number is 1-877-943-9378, and there’s No Fee unless you win.

-West Law Firm is located in Charleston, WV, but we serve clients throughout the state and country who have been injured.
+West Law Firm is located in Charleston, WV, but we serve clients throughout the state and country who have been wrongfully injured.
+Below are some of our additional practice areas: